bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 **valid_base64**          No         Returns FALSE if the supplied string contains anything other than valid Base64 characters.
 ========================= ========== ============================================================================================= =======================

-.. note:: These rules can also be called as discrete functions.
+.. note:: These rules can also be called as discrete methods.
 For
 	example::

 		$this->form_validation->required($string);